JeremiahKaren/35percent.github.io/_posts/2016-02-16-the-affordable-housing-mirage.md

 Southwark Council has an approved list of housing association partners.
 It should seriously consider whether any housing association in breach of a planning approval should continue as a partner.

+## A2Dominion tenure switch example
 It goes without saying that these breaches are making a real difference to people who rely upon social rented housing, as the main example given in the Southwark News shows.
-This is in fact the [Colorama development](/colorama/) - a former photo film processing centre on Lancaster street, which was demolished in 2014 following planning permission granted for its replacement by the [Chroma buildings](http://www.fabrica.co.uk/The-Chroma-Buildings), a residential development comprising 39 flats.
+This is in fact the [Colorama development](/colorama/) - a former photo film processing centre on Lancaster street, which was demolished in 2014 following planning permission granted for its replacement by the [Chroma buildings](http://www.fabrica.co.uk/The-Chroma-Buildings), a residential development comprising 39 flats delivered by Housing association A2Dominion.

 ![](http://crappistmartin.github.io/images/colorama_chroma.jpg)